Pankajdesai7/Weather-App/README.md

 ### Api used for weather details

-1. Used Openweather Api to weather deatils `http://api.openweathermap.org/data/2.5/forecast`
+1. Used Openweather Api to fetch weather deatils `http://api.openweathermap.org/data/2.5/forecast`
 2. Used same OpenWeather Api to check City Entered is valid or not .
+3. For Weather icons also used OpenWeather

 ### List Of Components
 1. App
 2. ListItem
 3. AddNewCity
 4. WeatherDetails